Petroleum industry in China: Transportation

 In 2004, China had to import 100 million tons of crude oil to supply its energy demand, more than half of which came from the Middle East.
 China is attempting to secure its future oil share and establish deals with other countries.
-Chinese Communist Party general secretary Hu Jintao has proposed to build a pipeline from Russian oil fields to support China's markets as well as other billion-dollar arrangements with Russia, Central Asia, and Burma, and diversify its energy sector by seeking imports from other regions of the world and by starting alternative energy programs such as nuclear.
+Chinese Communist Party general secretary Hu Jintao has proposed to build a pipeline from Russian oil fields to support China's markets as well as other billion-dollar arrangements with Russia, Central Asia, and Burma and to diversify its energy sector by seeking imports from other regions of the world and by starting alternative energy programs such as nuclear.

-In 2009 China completed its first critical oil pipeline, the Atyrau-Alashankou oil pipeline (Kazakhstan–China oil pipeline) in Central Asia, as part of a larger overall trade expansion with the Central Asian region which represented a trade volume of over US$50 billion by 2013, up from $1 billion in 2000.
+In 2009 China completed its first critical oil pipeline, the Atyrau-Alashankou oil pipeline (Kazakhstan–China oil pipeline) in Central Asia, as part of a larger overall trade expansion with the Central Asian region, which represented a trade volume of over US$50 billion by 2013, up from $1 billion in 2000.